vensder/aws_godaddy_update_record/README.md

 pip install godaddypy
 ```

-You can add running command of the script into file `/etc/rc.local` for auto starging after rebooting.
+You can add running command of the script into file `/etc/rc.local` for auto starting after rebooting.